The Girl in the Glass Cage

-The Girl in the Glass Cage is a 1929 American part-talkie crime drama film directed by Ralph Dawson and starring Loretta Young, Carroll Nye, Matthew Betz, Lucien Littlefield, and Ralph Lewis.
+The Girl in the Glass Cage is a 1929 American sound part-talkie crime drama film directed by Ralph Dawson and starring Loretta Young, Carroll Nye, Matthew Betz, Lucien Littlefield, and Ralph Lewis.
+In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
+The original part-talkie version featured dialogue for a duration of 65 percent of its running time.
+According to the film review in Variety, the film was withdrawn shortly after being released and re-released with synchronized musical score with sound effects only due to an unspecified defect in the sound recording.
+The soundtrack was recorded using the Vitaphone sound-on-disc system.
 It is based on the 1927 novel of the same name by George Kibbe Turner.
 The film was released by Warner Bros. on June 23, 1929.